Skip to main content

 }

-The endpoint validates the signature and checks the badge’s status in the database.
-A badge that has been revoked (after a sanction hit, say, or a failed re-verification) will return valid: false even though the JWT signature is intact.
+The endpoint always returns 200; validity is expressed in data.valid.
+It validates the signature and checks the badge’s status in the database.
+A badge that has been revoked (after a sanction hit, say, or a failed re-verification) returns data.valid: false with a reason — even though the JWT signature is intact.

 Embedding the badge